 These key strains are added to the milk in what’s known as the starter culture.
 With raw milk cheese making, we not only rely on bacteria from the starter but also from the unpasteurised milk itself.

 The types and number of bacteria in the milk are determined by several factors but are closely related to how the cows are looked after and what they are fed.
 It is this fact that helps create a unique link to the land, (and is what the French call the “terroir”).

 Unpasteurised basically means 'untreated', so the quality of the milk is totally preserved, maintaining the unique character of the milk.
 We are very passionate about unpasteurised milk - this is part of what creates each unique batch of our cheeses.

-Both our Pitchfork Cheddar and Gorwydd Caerphilly are made with organic, unpasteurised milk from the cows out in the fields where our dairy is built.
+Both our Pitchfork Cheddar and Gorwydd Caerphilly are made with raw, unpasteurised milk from the cows out in the fields where our dairy is built.